arathnim/parmesan/README.md

 ## Thanks

-Thanks to [kori](https://github.com/kori), who came up with the fun name for this project.
+Thanks to [kori](https://github.com/kori), who came up with the fun name for this project, and the developers who worked on Parsec, as well as the authors of other lisp parser combinator libraries.